19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 ### Limitation period

-12\.—(1) No action under section 6 shall be commenced later than one year from —
+12\.—(1) No action under section 6 shall be commenced later than 2 years from —

 (a) the date of the occurrence of the last material event on which the action is based; or